 \subsection{CPM in Applied Mathematics}

 CPM was introduced by \citet{Ruuth2008}, who applied it to diffusion, advection, advection-diffusion, mean curvature flow of curves on surfaces, and reaction-diffusion.
-They drew inspiration from earlier embedding methods based on level-set surfaces \cite{Bertalmio2001,Greer2006}, while eliminating the restriction to closed surfaces, supporting more general PDEs, and allowing for narrow-banding without loss of convergence order.
+They drew inspiration from earlier embedding methods based on level sets \cite{Bertalmio2001,Greer2006}, while eliminating the restriction to closed manifolds, supporting more general PDEs, and allowing for narrow-banding without loss of convergence order.
 Subsequently, CPM has been shown to be effective for a wide range of additional PDEs including the screened-Poisson (a.k.a. positive-Helmholtz) equation \cite{Chen2015,May2020}, Hamilton-Jacobi equations/level-set equations \cite{Macdonald2008}, biharmonic equations \cite{Macdonald2010}, Cahn-Hilliard equation \cite{Gera2017}, Navier-Stokes equation \cite{Auer2012, Yang2020}, construction of ($p$-)harmonic maps \cite{King2017}, and more.
-Despite being initially designed for surface PDEs, CPM can additionally be applied to volumetric (codimension-0) problems and surface-to-bulk coupling scenarios \cite{Macdonald2013}.
+Despite being initially designed for manifold PDEs, CPM can additionally be applied to volumetric (codimension-0) problems and surface-to-bulk coupling scenarios \cite{Macdonald2013}.
 Related closest point mapping approaches have also been used to handle integral equations \cite{Kublik2013,Kublik2016,Chen2017,Chu2018}.

 Some prior work on CPM has focused on problems of relevance to geometry processing.
 For example, \citet{Macdonald2011} computed eigenvalues and eigenfunctions of the Laplace-Beltrami operator via CPM, and the resulting eigenvalues of surfaces were used by \citet{Arteaga2015} to compute the `Shape-DNA' \cite{Reuter2006} for clustering similar surfaces into groups.
 Segmentation of data on surfaces was demonstrated by \citet{Tian2009} who adapted the Chan-Vese algorithm common in image processing.
 Different approaches to compute normals and curvatures were discussed in the appendix of the original CPM paper \cite{Ruuth2008}.